Welcome to Euphrates’ academic/activist branch!

-Euphrates hosts on-campus, action-oriented groups of Fellows seeking to learn more about the Middle East and explore international relations from the basis of the Golden Rule.
+Euphrates hosts on-campus, action-oriented groups of Fellows seeking to learn more about the Middle East and explore international relations.

-Euphrates Fellows all start from a common basis – an interest in developing professionalism and skills valued in many different fields and a dedication to seeing improvement with America’s relationship with the Middle East.
-What that looks like, however, can vary based on a particular Fellows’ interest.
-Some examples…
+Euphrates Fellows all start from a common basis – an interest in developing professionalism and skills valued in a diversity of fields and a dedication to expanding your sense of global citizenship.
+What that looks like can vary based on a particular group’s interests.

 Fellows activities include event planning, media, research projects, and student leadership.
 From your sub committees, you will allocate tasks to each other organizing events and media campaigns at your university campus.
 Events can include lunchtime discussions, film screenings, speakers and conferences.